Ramnathkumar1988/GoldPriceForecast/README.md

 GoldPriceProjection (Jupyter Notebook): The Jupyter notebook contains the python codes for execution along with markdown that explain each areas of the code in technical detail

+Add a markdownversion of the notebook as well along with imagesas a part of visualization

 # Library list
 For data manipulation: numpy, pandas and datettime.
 For visualization: plotly and matplotlib are used.